Indian film-maker hopes to take gay issues out of the closet

 India’s Supreme Court has refused to decriminalize homosexuality.
 Last year, it overruled a decision by a lower court to declare sexual intercourse between same-sex partners as legal, saying it was up to parliament to repeal such a law.

-Many homosexuals remain in the closet and society’s attitude towards the gay community is reflected in mainstream cinema, which hardly touches on these topics.
+Many homosexuals remain in the closet and society’s attitude toward the gay community is reflected in mainstream cinema, which hardly touches on these topics.

 “Margarita, With a Straw” shows Laila, a teenager with cerebral palsy, falling in love with another woman.
 This, said Bose, represents an attempt to understand the situation from all sides.